top of page

 Meet Your Specialists

-Meet Alyssa and Lisa, our pediatric specialists!
+Meet our pediatric specialists: Alyssa, Lisa, Kyla, and Carly (at our Calgary location!)
 They navigate a diverse set of challenges from torticollis, gross motor skill delay, complex regional pain syndrome, and other MSK/orthopedic conditions with finesse.
 Their expertise extends from infants to older teens, ensuring comprehensive care for every young patient.
 Click on their image for their profiles!

 bottom of page